Related: Berchtesgaden revisited

 In the afternoon we went to Salzburg “for a pinch of culture”, but since I’ve been in Salzburg many times I just went along for the Sacher Torte at Café Sacher there.

-There – and also on the during the first passage included Punzenweg – you really have to watch out that you do not topple over.
+There, and also on the mistakenly taken Puntzenweg during the first passage, you really have to watch out that you do not topple over.

-The percentages got over 30 and the return from the Puntzenweg (dead end) was more hazardous than the ascent because of that…
+At any rate, the return from down was more hazardous than the ascend because of that…

 Here too, an additional loop was added; after the first steep climb out of Unterau, I went left at the fork (Rossfeld – Obersalzberg) towards Hallein via the Scheffauerstrasse and the Zillstrasse .